sai-147/S2_T12/README.md

 The system has 7 decimal inputs and several control switches (candidate, clear, clock, load, store, enable).
 We select 1-7 candidates via switches (D1-D7), store the selected candidate using the store button, and load the number of candidates into a down counter with the load and clock switches.
 Tokens are calculated based on the counter value.

 After disabling the candidate switch, score inputs for each candidate (using switches D1-D4) are stored in registers based on their tokens.
 The scores are then sent to a comparator, where the top 3 candidates are selected using the Bitonic sorting algorithm.
-In case of ties, priority is given to the lower token value, and their token values are displayed.
+In the case of ties, priority is given to the lower token value, and their token values are displayed.

 ---

 The following components were used in the design:

-- **Switches (D1 to D7)**: These switches are used to take input from candidates.
+- **Switches (D1 to D7)**: These switches take input from candidates.
 The score switches (D1 to D4) are particularly used for score calculation.
 - **Registers**: Registers store the candidates' scores and token values.
 - **Down Counter**: This component counts down from the number of candidates (ranging from 1 to 7) to 0, determining the token values.
 - **Comparator**: The Bitonic sorting algorithm compares the candidates' scores to rank them.
 - **Clock, Load, Store, Clear, Enable Switches**: These control the input/output processes, clock signals, and data storage.
 - **Bitonic Sorter**: A hardware-based comparator for sorting scores and determining the top 3 candidates based on their scores.
-- **MUX (Multiplexer)**: This is a digital switch that selects one of several input signals and forwards it to the output for comparison.
+- **MUX (Multiplexer)**: This digital switch selects one of several input signals and forwards it to the output for comparison.
 - **Subtractor**: It calculates the difference between two binary numbers, assisting in score comparison.
 - **Bit Extender**: Extends the bit-width of input data to match the desired format for processing.